-Prerequisite: Admission into the Level II ADN program Corequisite: NUR 211, NUR 235, PSYC& 200 Focus is on advanced nursing theory as it relates to complicated health deviations in patients throughout the lifespan.
+Focus is on advanced nursing theory as it relates to complicated health deviations in patients throughout the lifespan.
 Current professional issues and role development are incorporated in this course.
+Prerequisite: Admission into the Level II ADN program

 NUR 211 Advanced Nursing Practicum I